Santana, Melendez homer in Royals' 7-5 win over Orioles - WHIZ News

 TRANSACTIONS

-Orioles RHP Austin Voth, who was claimed off waivers from the Washington Nationals on Tuesday, was activated.
-IF Chris Owings was designated for assignment.
-RHP Spenser Watkins was reinstated from the 15-day IL and optioned to Class AAA Norfolk.
+Orioles RHP Austin Voth, claimed off waivers from Washington on Tuesday, was activated.
+INF Chris Owings was designated for assignment.
+RHP Spenser Watkins was reinstated from the 15-day IL and optioned to Triple-A Norfolk.

 UP NEXT